PetriKarjalainen/tesla-homewlan-ifttt/README.md

-# tesla-homewlan-ifttt
-Wemos D1 - Detect when tesla or any other wlan device like mobile phone is home and set status &lt;device>_home or &lt;device>_away to IFTTT webhook
+Wemos D1 - Detect when tesla or any other wlan device like mobile phone is home and set status <device>_home or <device>_away to IFTTT webhook

 This code monitors MAC addresses found with ESP8266 on wemos d1 board and then send the status to IFTTT MAKER - if there is a change.